-5 ways to improve your password policies and keep your company’s data safe
+5 ways to improve password policies and keep company data safe

 #1 Establish a password policy

-Password policies are a collection of rules to help companies increase computer and network security.
+One way to strengthen password policies is to make sure they’re established in the first place!
+To be clear, password policies are a collection of rules to help companies increase device and network security.
 This usually means requiring users to create secure and reliable passwords by setting specific standards.
 Password policies often describe how passwords should be stored and used and how often they should be updated.

 Here are a few password best practices to keep in mind: